 We maintain our strategy of forming long-term strategic alliances with clients who share our values of collaboration and interest in leveraging the benefits of digital construction, new methods such as off-site fabrication and sustainability.
-BAM Construction aims to maintain a broadly balanced portfolio of work.
-Of new work won in 2020 58% was for public sector clients and 42% was for private sector clients.
+Of the £1.1bn of new work won in 2021, BAM Construction aims to maintain a balanced portfolio of work, across both the public and private sector, as well market sectors e.g. commercial, education and health